-Our goal is to define a local entropy of a measure $\mu$ measuring the Riemannian measure $\mathcal{L}$ of a $\mu$-typical dynamical ball.
-Moreover, we want to be able to compare it with the measure-theoretical entropy.
-It turns out that the essential supremum of the exponential decay for the Riemannian measure of $\mu$-typical dynamical balls is an interesting quantity to consider.
+Our goal now is to define a geometric entropy of a transformation with respect to an invariant probability measure $\mu$.
+We do this by measuring the Riemannian volume $\mathcal{L}$ of $\mu$-typical dynamical balls.
+Moreover, we want to be able to compare it with the measure-theoretic entropy.
+It turns out that the essential supremum of the exponential decay for the Riemannian measure of $\mu$-typical dynamical balls is the ``good'' quantity to consider.

-\begin{definition} Let $T:M\to M$ be a continuous transformation of a Riemannian manifold, preserving an ergodic $T$-invariant probability measure $\mu$.
+\begin{definition} Let $T:M\to M$ be a continuous transformation of a complete Riemannian manifold, preserving an ergodic $T$-invariant probability measure $\mu$.
 For every compact set $K\subset M$ verifying $\mu(K)>0$, we define the \textit{local Riemannian entropy of} $T$ relative to $\mu$ over $K$, denoted by $h^{\mathcal{L}}_{\mu}(T,K)$, as

 where the essential supremum is with respect to the measure $\mu$.
 We define the \textit{local Riemannian entropy of} $T$ relative to $\mu$, denoted by $h^{\mathcal{L}}_{\mu}(T)$, as